Htraez/ExeQu/README.md

 ExeQu is a `MATLAB` toolbox designed to provide quantum programming enthusiats a tool for creating quantum circuit as well as simulating it result.

 ## Installation
+#### 1. Clone Source Code
 ExeQu is currently under development.
 You can clone ExeQu using [remote url](https://github.com/Htraez/ExeQu.git)

 ```bash
 git clone https://github.com/Htraez/ExeQu.git
 ```

-### Download MATLAB Toolbox Installer
+#### 2. Download MATLAB Toolbox Installer

-You could install `ExeQu` into your MATLAB addons path using `.mltbx` file in the release section of this repository.
+Alternatively, you could install `ExeQu` into your MATLAB addons path using `.mltbx` file in the release section of this repository.
+Once installed, you could start import `ExeQu` to your workspace and use it right away.
 Current release is `0.1.0-alpha`, download [here](https://github.com/Htraez/ExeQu/releases)

 ## Usage